subuser-security/subuser/README.md

 }
 ````

+**Note**: Listing every permission is not necesary.
+All permissions always default to their more secure variant.

-Now create a `Dockerfile` in the `docker-image` directory with vim installed in it.
+Now create a directory called `docker-image` and add a `Dockerfile` to that directory.
+This docker file shoule describe a container with vim installed in it.

 Updating programs:
 ------------------